datacori/Data-Python/Python (2).md

 ---

 # Key Learnings
-- 문자열 자료형 (string)
-- 함수 작성 능력 향상
+- String data type
+- Improved ability to write functions

 ---

 # Reflections
-- 공부 2일차: `print()` 함수 사용에 익숙해짐
-- GitHub 사용 방법을 조금 알게 됨
-- 변수를 함수에 넣는 건 아직 새로움
-- 시도해보기 전에 포기란 없다!
+- Day 2 of study: Became more familiar with using the `print()` function
+- Learned a bit about how to use GitHub
+- Still getting used to putting variables into functions
+- Never give up before trying!
 Keep going!

 ---

 # Resources
 - Handbook_Python_Final.pdf
-- 패스트 캠퍼스 - 실패 없이 완주하는 파이썬 데이터 분석 입문
+- Fast Campus – Complete Python Data Analysis for Beginners

 ---

 # Author
 **RYU YEJIN**
-데이터 분석 학습 중 | Python 기초부터 실무 프로젝트까지 기록
+Currently studying data analysis
+Recording progress from Python basics to real-world projects
-📧 datacori00@gmail.com
+E-mail : datacori00@gmail.com